trothr/znetboot/Glossary.md

 Other architectures include "I" and "P", which have mostly merged, and "X" for PC class systems.

-* Z is a succession of mostly backward conmpatible designs, originating from the early System/360 instruction set (with that early subset of implemented binary Machine Language instructions still supported, and represented in a human-readible form in Basic Assembly Language LINK and surrounding ecosystem of I/O Channel Co-Processor design (similarly programmed in a CCP language).
-An I/O co-processor is designed to receive at high rate, commands and content data, and so to permit off-loading by the central computation hardware and RAM store to be able to hand off substantially all I/O tasks to the proper 'CCP', and then to task switch to another ready-to-go computational job in its 'runnable' job queue.
+* Z is a succession of mostly backward conmpatible designs originating from the early System/360 instruction set, represented in a human-readible form in Basic Assembly Language (BAL), and su0rounding ecosystem of I/O Channel Co-Processor design.

+An I/O co-processor is
+designed to receive, at high rate, commands and content data, and so to permit off-loading by the CPU and RAM so that almost all I/O is handled apart from ordinary computation.
+Regular work (in other runnable queues) can proceed in parallel with the I/O.
+(CPU workloads are not blocked by I/O workloads.)

-The switch in context permitted a processor to engage in multi-task processing.
+The switch in context permits a processor to engage in multi-task processing.
 This was used in release 360/VM to have a very early (pre Unix) form of three seeming virtual, but seperate task processor spaces (called BG, F1 and F2 -- the Background task, and Foreground 1